Jagged Little Pill

 The real strength of this production is in the choreography: each musical number really has the look and feel of a music video, with the scenic elements every bit as important as the music and vocals.
 One song in particular is ingeniously performed both forward and backward, and two other numbers feature a limber dancer acting as a body double while the soul of the character separates from and monitors their corporeal form.

 Although the less-than-stellar vocals and pedestrian story line deduct from this production’s overall perfection, its acting, action and integrity create a memorable performance, whether you’re a fan of Alanis Morissette specifically, or Broadway musicals in general.

-Andrew Andrews attended Jagged Little Pill at Broadhurst Theatre in New York on Thursday, January 9, 2020 @ 7:00pm to write this review.
+Andrew Andrews attended Jagged Little Pill at Broadhurst Theatre in Manhattan on Thursday, January 9, 2020 @ 7:00pm to write this review.